-Diane Lane‘s cheerful smile belies the painful truth: Yesterday, she spent 17 excruciating hours bound in a waist cincher for her latest movie role.
+Diane Lane‘s cheerful smile belies the painful truth: Yesterday, she spent 17 excruciating hours bound in a waist cincher of waisttraineraz for her latest movie role.
 Clearly, the comet wasn’t tight enough to squeeze the joy out of this veteran actress, wife, and room.
 “I’m learning a lot about undergarments.” she reasons.
-“Like, don’t try to sing in the best waist cincher.
+“Like, don’t try to sing in a belly cincher.
 You won’t be hitting a high C!”

 Maybe it’s Toronto’s long-awaited spring weather–or perhaps it’s the yoga class she took this morning.
 But when Diane introduces herself, she looks like she actually had 17 hours of spa treatments yesterday.
 And from the moment she sits down to talk, she’s positively buoyant, smiling big and talking fast.

 Her extroverted energy is a bit unexpected.
 Diane’s had many roles in her three-decade acting career, but lately she’s mostly played reserved women.
 There’s the restrained housewife, Connie, in Unfaithful (who gets loosened up by a charming Frenchman).
 There’s the hesitant divorcee, Frances, in Under the Tuscan Sun (who gets loosened up by the charming Italian countryside).
 And this month, she plays a tentative divorcee who’s coerced into online dating in Must Love Dogs, her new romantic comedy with John Cusack.
 (Look for a charming canine to do the loosening here.)